 If that’s the case, then a world of opportunity awaits you.
 You might end up working in publishing or on websites; in technology or painting murals; designing packaging or video games… or any number of cool and fulfilling areas.
 You might end up teaching or working in marketing; freelancer or CEO—but wherever you go or whatever you do, it will because you made the choice and followed your passion.

 Want to get started now?
-Then check out Shillington’s graphic design course, created to fit your lifestyle, and let the adventure begin.
+Then check out Shillington’s online graphic design course, created to fit your lifestyle, and let the adventure begin.

 Top collage illustration by Shillington New York teacher Emily Comfort.